hiromis/notes/Lesson1.md

 8      0.097324    0.136638    0.042379    (00:54)
 ```

-Again, we fit it for a while and we get down to 4.2% error rage.
+Again, we fit it for a while and we get down to 4.2% error rate.
 So this is pretty extraordinary.
 I was pretty surprised because when we first did in the first course, this cats vs. dogs, we were getting somewhere around 3% error for something where you've got a 50% chance of being right and the two things look totally different.
 So the fact that we can get 4.2% error for such a fine grain thing, it's quite extraordinary.

 ### Interpreting the results again [1:29:41](https://youtu.be/BWWm4AzsdLk?t=5381)